Healthcare chiefs have projected that potentially 80% of people could become infected with UK coronavirus in the next 12 months!

-The Universal Credit ‘standard allowance’ of £323.22 a month for single people, and £507.37 a month for couples, will increase by £1,000 for the next 12 months.
-Working tax credits will be increased by the same amount.
-Housing benefit will be set at 30% of market rent.
+From 6 April 2020, the Universal Credit ‘standard allowance’ of £323.22 a month for single people, and £507.37 a month for couples, increased by £1,000 for the next 12 months.
+Working tax credits also increased by the same amount.
+Housing benefit is set at 30% of market rent.

 As housing benefit will be paid via universal credit you can use this link to check your overall eligibility.